 The Dean, or Supervisor acting on behalf of the Dean, may immediately deny assignment of a student to, withdraw a student from, or vary terms, conditions or site of a practicum/clinical placement if the Dean or Supervisor has reasonable grounds to believe that this is necessary in order to protect the Public Interest.
-Refer to §23.8.2 Practicum Placements, Professional Practice and the Public Interest, and §87, GFC Policy Manual for additional information.
+Refer to \$23.8.2 Practicum Placements, Professional Practice and the Public Interest, and \$87, GFC Policy Manual for additional information.

-Professional Ethics/Code of Student 123.4 Behavior
+123.4 Professional Ethics/Code of Student Behavior

-Students in the Pharmacy program are required to adhere to the professional code of ethics of the Alberta Pharmaceutical Association.
-Refer to §30.3.3 of the Code of Student Behavior in the GFC Policy Manual for additional information.
+Students in the Pharmacy program are required to adhere to the professional code of ethics of the Alberta College of Pharmacists.
+Refer to \$30.3.3 of the Code of Student Behavior in the GFC Policy Manual for additional information.

-Programs of Study
+124 Programs of Study

-Degree of BSc in Pharmacy 124.1
+124.1 Degree of BSc in Pharmacy